Ideally,

 to even look at your search results.
 Here are a few examples:

-can give you the age of someone prominent.
-For example, searching for "age of Obama" will provide you with Barack Obama's age. - Want to know how many calories are in two eggs?
-Search for calories in 2 eggs.
-In fact,
+- Using agecan give you the age of someone prominent.
+For example, searching for "age of Obama" will provide you with Barack Obama's age.

-will yield calorie counts for basic foods. - Want to know how much something weighs?
-Use
+- Want to know how much something weighs?
+Use weight.
+For example, weight of an apple.

-plus the range.
-For example, rand 1 100. - Want to search Wikipedia?
+- Want to search Wikipedia?
 Just type WIkipedia and your search terms and you'll be given an abstract from Wikipedia in addition to your search results.
 Here's an example for Lifehacker.

 These are